quintesse/k8s-guide/README.md

 #### Provision Storage

 And finally we need to define a store class.
 As far as I understand it what we have so far is just a big bag of bits and no way to access them.
-The storage class defines the way (the protocal? the API?) we want to manage those bits.
+The storage class defines the way (the protocal? the API?) we want to manage those bits with.
 In this case we're using [Block Storage](https://rook.io/docs/rook/v1.3/ceph-block.html) which, AFAIU, shows up as a block device or disk to Pods.
 These are private to a Pod and can't / won't be shared.
 But they are persistent so if a Pod gets restarted it's data is still there.